XineohpM/Tetris-on-Arduino/readme.md

 ## Gameplay

-- Rotate the potentiometer to move the falling block left or right.
+- Use the potentiometer/joystick to move the falling block left or right, with a joystick, pull it down to increase the falling speed of each block.
 - Press the button to rotate the block.
 - The game ends when blocks reach the top of the matrix.
-- After a game over, use the potentiometer and button to choose between restarting or quitting the game.
+- After a game over, use the potentiometer/joystick and button to choose between restarting or quitting the game.

 ## Functions Overview